dvnguyen02/pweb/README.md

-# Portfolio 👋
+# Portfolio

-My portfolio built in Next, React
+You can check it out here [www.davidnguyen.codes](https://www.davidnguyen.codes)!